 2. Run-in of test vehicle

-The vehicle tested according to this annex shall be presented in good technical condition and shall be run-in in accordance with the manufacturer’s recommendations.
+The vehicle tested according to this sub-annex shall be presented in good technical condition and shall be run-in in accordance with the manufacturer’s recommendations.
 In the case that the REESSs are operated above the normal operating temperature range, the operator shall follow the procedure recommended by the vehicle manufacturer in order to keep the temperature of the REESS in its normal operating range.
 The manufacturer shall provide evidence that the thermal management system of the REESS is neither disabled nor reduced.

 2.1.
 OVC-HEVs and NOVC-HEVs shall have been run-in according to the requirements of paragraph 2.3.3. of Annex 6.